yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 <img src="https://i.imgur.com/oJdwz6n.png" />

 In all three strategies, any earned tokens are regularly claimed, sold for more of the underlying Curve LP token, and then deposited back into the strategy to compound the yield.

+## Velodrome LP Tokens

+On Optimism, we have deployed the Velodrome LP Token Vault Factory.
+Several vaults have already been deployed and soon users will be able to deploy a new vault permissionlessly for any Velodrome V2 pool.
+The strategy collects VELO emissions from gauge incentives, which are then sold for the LP token, making auto-compounding effortless!
+At this time, harvests for the Velodrome Vault Factory are permissioned and called at regular intervals by keepers.

 ## Harvests: Traditional vs. Factory Strategies